- Research shows that STEAM promotes student engagement and learning. It also promotes important higher-level thinking skills.

 - Research also has shown that these skills are most effectively learned through multiple years’ STEAM experiences.
-In this process, each year builds on the year before, and students increasingly become experts at solving problems innovatively by integrating the arts and humanities with science.
+In this process, each year builds on the year before and students increasingly become experts at solving problems innovatively by integrating the arts with science.

 - Supported by Texas Commission on the Arts funding, ICEE conducted pilot programs in 1st and 2nd grades at Birdwell Dual Language Immersion School in Tyler, TX ISD and Elkhart Elementary in Elkhart, TX ISD in 2019-20 and 2020-21.
 Plans are in place to continue and expand this project.

 - These programs use projects developed in collaboration with NASA’s Imagine Mars project.

 - The students in this project each year showed significant learning of grade-level science and art concepts in addition to the impressive higher-level thinking skills.
 In addition, 98% of the students who experienced the project for the 2nd time said that the previous year’s experience helped them do well.

 - Teacher comments: